MuhangTian/Fair-MORL-AAMAS/README.md

 * To reproduce our results in the supplementary material for other welfare functions (egalitarian, p-welfare), select the welfare function of your choice in the file, and run `other_welfare.py` with same hyper-parameters.

 ### See My Agent
 I personally find it very satisfying to see the performance of trained agents.
 Thus, I have provided `evaluate.py` in the repo, which can be used to render the performance of trained agents using PyGame.
-To use `evaluate.py`, load the trained Q-tables that is saved from training, and pass it into `eval_nsw()` function.
+To use `evaluate.py`, load the trained Q-table saved from training, and pass it into `eval_nsw()` function.

 *Visualization of agent performance trained with Welfare Q-learning under Nash Social Welfare objective*